-- Personal belongings, such as skateboards, roller blades, scooters, Heelys, and hand-held laser pointers, are not permitted on school grounds. - Students may not talk or text on their cell phones or listen to messages at any time during the school day.
-Cell phones confiscated for failure to adhere to these rules will be turned into the principal and will be returned to the student's parents only.
-Any student cell phones (not being used as BYOD devices during designated times) must be kept in the child's backpack and off at all times. - Any watch or device that has 2 way communication capabilities, not being used for BYOD activities, will need to be off and in the students backpack or left with the teacher during the school day.
-The school and/or staff will not be held responsible for the damage or loss of such devices. - Students are not allowed to use the front office phone for non-urgent matters.
-In order to minimize classroom interruptions, we also do not deliver non-emergency phone messages from the office to individual classrooms.
+- Personal belongings, such as roller blades, scooters, Heelys, and hand-held laser pointers, are not permitted on school grounds. - Cell phones in grades 5th and 6th will be collected each morning for safe keeping in the classroom.
+They should be turned off at this time.
+Students will be taught responsible technology use.
+Should they need to reach families during the school day, students can visit the office to use the phone. - Students may not talk or text on their cell phones or listen to messages at any time during the school day.
+Cell phones for students (not in 5th and 6th) must remain OFF an in their backpacks.
+The school is not responsible for the devices when on school grounds. - Any watch or device that has 2 way communication capabilities will need to be off and in the students backpack or left with the teacher during the school day.
+The school and/or staff will not be held responsible for the damage or loss of such devices. - In order to minimize classroom interruptions, we also do not deliver non-emergency phone messages from the office to individual classrooms.
 We ask that you take care of all after-school arrangements with your child before he/she leaves for school.
-Your assistance is greatly appreciated. - Students will use appropriate language both in the classroom and on the playground. - Students must have a pass to be in the buildings or atriums before school, during recess, or during lunch periods. - Students are allowed on campus no earlier than 15 minutes before their school day begins and no later than 15 minutes after their school day ends. - Playing in or near the bathrooms is not permitted. - Unsafe play (wrestling, tackling, etc.) is not permitted.
-Students must keep hands to self at all times. - Closed toe shoes must be worn at all times. - If a major discipline issue arises, administration will conduct an investigation by interviewing and talking with any/ all parties involved.
+Your assistance is greatly appreciated. - Students must have a pass to be in the buildings or atriums before school, during recess, or during lunch periods. . - Closed toe shoes must be worn at all times. - If a major discipline issue arises, administration will conduct an investigation by collecting written statements from students, then interviewing and talking with any/all parties involved.
 Discipline and other means of correction/support will be determined on a case by case basis.
+Administration will work to promote Restorative Practices and Learning opportunities, while also upholding EdCode for safe conduct at school.
+Families will be notified of any investigation or discipline.